Chart Color Schemes

 Boorowa has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure changes significantly influence local performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch identified four projects likely impacting the area: Boorowa Residential Subdivision (Long Street), Harden to Boorowa Pipeline, Bango Wind Farm, and Rye Park Wind Farm.
-The following details these key projects.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.